Myra McQueen: Friendship with Marnie Nightingale

 Producers paired Myra with Marnie Nightingale (Lysette Anthony) in a friendship in 2017.
 Anthony felt that the pair "really understand each other" and thought the only difference between them was their education.
 The actress really enjoyed working with Barber-Lane and hoped that producers would give them their own series.
 The friendship forms when Myra invites Marnie to stay at her house after she becomes homeless.
 Anthony pointed out that Marnie initially struggles in the house as she finds it an "utter squalor".
 She added that it is "snob hell for Marnie".
 Marnie soon settles at the house but the McQueens grow tired of her and try to find a way for her to leave.
 They involve her in a karaoke night where everyone wears a onesie.
 Anthony told Alison Gardner from What to Watch that Marnie finds the outfit horrifying, especially when Myra reveals she has never washed it.
+In a 2025 interview, Barber-Lane named Marnie as Myra's closest friend and called them "kindred spirits".
+She commented, "Marnie was always trying to be better, but Myra felt superior as she was comfortable with herself and didn't take Marnie too seriously."